Discover Swiss Financial Secrets That Maximize Your Money!

 • 5000 CHF to USD: 2 USD at IB, 47.5 CHF at SQ

 For currency conversions, Interactive Brokers will generally be much cheaper than Swissquote.
 If you convert less than 200 CHF, IB will be more expensive than SQ.
+And you can even do automated conversions with IB that will be even cheaper, always cheaper than Swissquote, for small conversions.

 Overall, Interactive Brokers is significantly cheaper than Swissquote.
 The difference will not be critical if you only invest in Swiss ETFs.
 However, the difference can be significant if you primarily use US ETFs.